Michael Angelis: Early life and career

 Angelis appeared in comedies such as The Liver Birds (1975–1978) and Luv (1993–1994) and films such as A Nightingale Sang in Berkeley Square (1979) and No Surrender (1985).
 In 1983, he appeared at the Royal Exchange, Manchester in Harold Pinter's The Caretaker.
 He was a villain in the revived television series Auf Wiedersehen, Pet (2002), alongside former fellow Black Stuff star Alan Igbon.
-He narrated the British version of Thomas & Friends from 1991 to 2012.
+He narrated the British version of Thomas & Friends from 1991 to 2012, replacing Ringo Starr.

 He narrated John Peel's autobiography, Margrave of the Marshes, which was broadcast on BBC Radio 4 in 2005.
 In 2006 he starred in Fated, a film set in Liverpool, and in 2007 he appeared in episodes of Midsomer Murders and The Bill.
 In September 2011 he participated in the BBC Radio 4 programme The Reunion, talking with other cast members about Boys from the Blackstuff.

 Personal life

-Angelis married the Coronation Street actress Helen Worth in 1991, although they had been a couple since the mid 1970s.
-They divorced in 2001, following his much-publicised affair with the woman who would become his second wife, Welsh model Jennifer Khalastchi, whom he married in 2003.
+Angelis married three times.
+His first marriage, in 1971, ended in divorce.
+He married the Coronation Street actress Helen Worth in 1991, although they had been a couple since the mid 1970s.
+They divorced in 2001, following his much-publicised affair with the woman who would become his third wife, Welsh model Jennifer Khalastchi, whom he married in 2003.
 He and Worth remained friends.

 He was the younger brother of fellow actor Paul Angelis.

 Death

-Angelis died from a heart attack at his home in Berkshire on 30 May 2020, at the age of 76.
+Angelis died from a heart attack at his home in Thatcham, Berkshire on 30 May 2020, at the age of 76.